Menabilly: John Rashleigh (1872–1961)

 John Cosmo Stuart Rashleigh (1872–1961), the grandson.
 He was also lord of the manors in Cornwall of Arallos, Luxulyan, Trenant, Lantyan, Langunett, Manely Durford, Manely Fleming, Lametton, Pohrvan, Pensignance, Tywardreath and Lanyon Polveithan.
 He was patron of the living of Wickham in Hampshire, a JP for Devon and Cornwall and was High Sheriff of Cornwall in 1908.
 Educated at Eton, and Trinity College Cambridge, he qualified as a medical doctor in 1904.
 Although John C. S. Rashleigh resided mainly at Throwleigh near Okehampton in Devon and rarely lived at Menabilly, the house and its grounds had been used for various Liberal party meetings, charity events, rallies, and gatherings of the members of the Women's Institute of which in 1920s Mrs Rashleigh was the President.
 Eventually, due to staying vacant for most of the time, the house fell into serious decay.
 In the mid-1920s, Daphne du Maurier, then a teenager, discovered the house while on a holiday with her family in Cornwall.
 To her surprise John C.S.
 Rashleigh granted her a lease.
 She then set about restoring it and made it her home for twenty something years before returning it to the Rashleighs in 1969.
-On his death in 1961 the settled estate per Will dated 8/9/1960 passed to his cousin's son Philip Stuart Rashleigh (1924-1988) breaking the entail.
+On his death in 1961 the settled estate per Will dated 8/9/1960 passed to his cousin's son Philip Stuart Rashleigh (1924–1988) breaking the entail.
 He moved to Menabilly with his mother, Dorothy Rashleigh (Howell).
-On his death, without surviving issue, the estate passed in 1993 to Richard Henry Rashleigh qv.
+On his death, without surviving issue, the estate passed in 1993 to Richard Henry Rashleigh.